d4ndox/mnp/README.md

 #### 2. Monitor the balance:

-"inotifywait" notifies you if a file or pipe is modified. ```sudo apt-get install inotify-tools``` inotifywait works passiv - the operating system takes care.
+"inotifywait" returns if the pipe is modified. ```sudo apt-get install inotify-tools``` inotifywait works passiv - the operating system takes care of the rest.

 ```bash
 #!/bin/bash